 - Twitter: @AlliantCU

-Alliant is a Chicago-based credit union that operates almost entirely online, but still has 11 branches across eight states.
+Alliant is a Chicago-based credit union that operates almost entirely online, but still has two branches in Chicago, Illinois.
 It offers competitive rates and low fees on a wide range of essential financial services, making it a great choice for people who don’t rely on branches for their banking needs.

 However, you’ll need a membership to open an account, and some customers are unhappy with the service.
 As always, it’s a good idea to compare your options before opening an account.